 Goldman Says It Didn't Try To Mislead Investors

-In an Securities and Exchange Commission suit filed earlier this month, Tourre and the bank were accused of creating a collateralized debt obligation (CBO) product linked to subprime mortgages.
-The SEC has maintained that Tourre and Goldman Sachs didn't tell investors that hedge fund Paulson & Co. helped choose the underlying securities and was betting against the product.
+In the civil suit, the SEC claimed Tourre and Goldman Sachs didn't tell investors that hedge fund Paulson & Co. helped choose the underlying securities and was betting against the product.
+Paulson & Co. has denied any wrongdoing.

 "I did not mislead" them, Tourre insisted.